peymanME/Tools/Java/Java Core/README.md

 ## @Deprecated:

-Since Java 1.5, programmers can use the @Deprecatedannotation type to mark a program’s element (class, method, field and constructor) deprecated.
+Since Java 1.5, programmers can use the @Deprecated annotation type to mark a program’s element (class, method, field and constructor) deprecated.
 The following are some examples.

 ### Example: